 My research interest is in the area of developmental impacts, including genetic, environmental, and stress-related factors, on cognitive ability and behavioral sequelae throughout the lifetime.
 Particular interests are in developmental manganese.
 Using CRISPR/Cas9, we developed a floxed Slc30A10 line that we are crossing to TH-Cre rats to understand how Mn is regulated in cells in the presence of excel Mn.
 The Slc30A10 protein is a intracellular Mn exporter.
 We hypothesize that as Mn accumulates during chronic Mn exposure, it slowly reaches intracellular concentrations that inhibit the exporter causing Mn to become trapped in the cell leading eventually to neurotoxicity.

-I conduct tests with rats and mice for lab projects and experiments for the Animal Behavior Core.
-One lab project I work on is to assesses the acute neurotoxicity of a commonly used insecticide (deltamethrin) in young and adult rats.
-The results will be submitted to the Environmental Protection Agency as part of their review and risk assessment process.
+I conduct tests with rats and mice for lab projects in the Animal Behavior Core.
+One project I work on is assessing the neurotoxicity of a commonly used insecticide (deltamethrin) in young and adult rats.
+I also test mice for other labs that investigators hypothesize may have effects on behavior.